imliuyzh/lfs101x-notes/chapter12.md

 ```

 ### Keyboard Shortcuts
 You can use keyboard shortcuts to perform different tasks quickly.
 The table lists some of these keyboard shortcuts and their uses.
-Note the case of the "hotkey" does not matter, e.g. doing CTRL-a is the same as doing CTRL-A .
+Note the case of the "hotkey" does not matter, e.g. doing CTRL-a is the same as doing CTRL-A.

 Shortcut | Task |
 | - | - |